ActianCorp/zeenea-platform-docs/docs/zeenea-scanner-setup.md

 ### Enter your Platform Address

 You must enter the address of your Zeenea platform to allow the Scanner to retrieve the metadata.
-This is done by enhancing the `zeenea-url` property with the URL of your platform in the form https://myenv.zeenea.app.
+This is done by enhancing the `zeenea-url` property with the URL of your platform in the form:

+<pre>https://<font className="codeHighlight">[instance-name]</font>.zeenea.app</pre>

 Example: